When Agents Say One Thing and Do Another: Validating Elicited Beliefs from LLMs: Methodology

-As a notational note, we will often use $p(x) := P_E(\theta = 1\mid x)$ or $p^*(x) := P^*(\theta = 1\mid x)$ in shorthand to refer to the binary case, we use $P_E(\theta \mid x)$ or $P(\theta \mid x)$ when results generalize beyond the binary case.
+We gather data in two steps.
+First, on a sample of values of $x$, we elicit $P_E(\theta\mid x)$ using whatever method we wish to test.
+In our experiments, we prompt the model to report a probability distribution $P_E(\theta\mid x)$ in natural language.
+Specifically, for each context $x$ in our evaluation set, we query the model for probability estimates for each possible state.
+For the tasks we consider, the state space is binary ($\theta \in \{0,1\}$, indicating absence or presence of a condition), so we elicit $p(x) := P_E(\theta = 1\mid x)$ directly as a numerical probability.
+However, our methods apply to any elicitation method.
+We focus on natural-language probability estimates because of their simplicity and the wide literature investigating them.
+For notation, we often use $p(x) := P_E(\theta = 1\mid x)$ or $p^*(x) := P^*(\theta = 1\mid x)$ in shorthand for the binary case; we use $P_E(\theta \mid x)$ or $P(\theta \mid x)$ when results generalize beyond the binary case.
 Second, we prompt the model with the same $x$ in a separate context and ask it to take an action $a$.
-This generates a sample of the form $(x_i, P_E(\theta = 1\mid x_i), a_i, \theta_i)$ where we observe for each $x_i$ the model's elicited belief, its action, and the true state (which was not revealed to the model).
-Third, we apply a set of statistical tests which test properties that the sample $(x_i, P_E(\theta = 1\mid x_i), a_i, \theta_i)$ should satisfy if the elicited beliefs and actions indeed reflect rational decision making relative to the expressed beliefs.
-Violations of these properties quantify the extent to which elicited beliefs depart from useful interpretation as a true subjective probability.
+This generates a sample of the form $(x_i, P_E(\theta = 1\mid x_i), a_i, \theta_i)$, where we observe for each $x_i$ the model's elicited belief, its action, and the true state (which was not revealed to the model).
+Finally, we apply tests examining properties that the sample distribution should satisfy if the elicited beliefs play a meaningful role in action.
+Violations quantify the extent to which elicited beliefs depart from a useful interpretation as true subjective probabilities.
 We next detail these tests.

-\paragraph{Conditional independence of actions and outcomes:} The key intuition behind this test is that, once we condition on model's subjective belief, the realized outcome $\theta$ provides no additional information that could affect the choice: $P_S$ is a sufficient statistic for the impact of the distribution of future events on the agent's choices.
-On the other hand, if a rational agent's actions have excess correlation with the true state given their elicited $P_E$, the agent must have information about $\theta$ that was not reported.
+\paragraph{Conditional independence of actions and outcomes:} Intuitively, a valid report of a belief should summarize all of the decision-relevant information that the agent possesses about the state $\theta$.
+Formally, once we condition on the model's subjective belief, the agent's action $a$ should not provide any additional information about the true outcome $\theta$: $P_S$ is a sufficient statistic for the impact of the distribution of future events on the agent's choices.
+If a rational agent's actions do have excess correlation with the true state given their elicited $P_E$, the agent must ``know more than they say".